chanlhock/SlapImage/README.md

   - :pencil:Managed to generate ONNX file from Deepseek R1 model, unsuccessful in proceeding to generate tensorflow lite model.
 Create a Chat Dialog activity using ONNX model instead.
 Model able to load but when send message gotten error response.
 Pending further study and debugging...

 ## :coffee: Buy Me a Coffee
-If you appreciate my work, do support me by...
+If you appreciate my work, do support me by...<br>
 <a href="https://www.buymeacoffee.com/chanlhock" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-yellow.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 ## :speech_balloon: Feedback and Suggestions